HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 The Facilitator may test whether a concern counts as an Objection by asking the Objector if the concern meets the required criteria, and how.
 When assessing responses, the Facilitator may only judge whether the Objector presented arguments for each criteria using logical reasoning.
 The Facilitator may not judge on the basis of an argument’s accuracy or the importance of addressing it.

-When an Objection is claimed because adopting a Proposal would violate this Constitution, the Facilitator may ask the Circle’s Secretary to interpret if that's true.
-If the Secretary rules that it is not, the Facilitator must then dismiss the Objection.
+When an Objection is claimed because adopting a Proposal would violate this Constitution, the Facilitator may ask the Circle’s Secretaris to interpret if that's true.
+If the Secretaris rules that it is not, the Facilitator must then dismiss the Objection.

 #### 5.3.4 Rules of Integration